 We loved the churches in Vrises and Kardaki, a laid back atmosphere of Gerakari and Monastiraki, Amari, full of pomegranate trees in November.
-With a supply of pomegranates, we practised peeling pomegranates making our own pomegranate juice and reached a good level of proficiency!
-Where to stay: We stayed in Aortis Villas.
+With a supply of pomegranates, we practiced peeling pomegranates making our own pomegranate juice and reached a good level of proficiency!
+Where to stay: We stayed in Aoritis Villas.
 It had it all: stone-made villas with great design and old furniture, a fantastic view and a friendly host.
-But have a look on Airbnb and home away sites, I can imagine there are some great private homes listed.
+But have a look on Airbnb and booking, I can imagine there are some great private homes listed.

-Our love to Crete started with Afrata: The image of its whitewashed streets, flowers, old ladies sweeping the streets stayed vividly in our memory and made us come back to Crete every second year – usually, we rather go to the new places than come back to the places we've been to.
+Our love to Crete started with Afrata: The image of its whitewashed streets, flowers, old ladies sweeping the streets stayed vividly in our memory and made us come back to Crete every second year – usually, we rather go to the new places than come back to the places we've been before.
 Afrata is located off the beaten path – there are only a few guest houses and tavernas here.
 But that makes the place even better for us.
-Another great thing about Afrata is the beach by the village: Quite tiny, with just a few hotels around, it has no parasols, chez longs, bars with loud music and other signs of a popular beach we are not quite fond of.
+Another great thing about Afrata is the beach near the village: Quite tiny, with just a few hotels around, it has no parasols, chez longs, bars with loud music and other signs of a popular beach we are not quite fond of.
 It will take you just 5 min in a car or 30 min on foot to get there.
 Where to stay: We stayed at Robins Nest B&B and we loved it!

 The villages of Lasithi plateau

 With its windmills, old chapels and sleepy villages, Lasithi plateau is in every guidebook and travellers often put it on their "to see" list.
 In Heraklion, we met people who visited it as a day trip from the island's capital.
 We would recommend to do it the other way around: choose one of the Lasithi villages as your base and explore the island, doing loop trips.
 We really loved the villages of Avdou and Tichos.

-To get around, it would be convenient a car, but no worries: cars are really affordable on the island.
+To get around, it would be convenient to have a car, but no worries: cars are really affordable on the island.